 How Does Trisomy 13 Affect Delivery?

 Because of the complex nature of Trisomy 13, babies often face medical challenges during delivery and in the newborn period.
-Every baby’s situation is different, and the Cardinal Glennon St. Louis Fetal Care Institute works with each family to prepare for their baby’s delivery and to create an initial working care plan to follow after birth.
+Every baby’s situation is different, and the Cardinal Glennon St. Louis Fetal Care Institute works with each family to prepare for their baby’s delivery and to create a care plan to follow after birth.
 This plan can include medical interventions or be restricted to comfort measures, depending on the baby’s medical condition and the desires of the family.

 What Can I Expect After My Baby Is Born With Trisomy 13?